ajwills72/rmhealth-found/docs/teacher_notes.md

 For the health psychology component, we use Ogden, J. (2023). _Health Psychology_.
 Pearson.
 This is a restricted-access textbook.
 The library has three copies of the [eBook](https://ebookcentral.proquest.com/lib/plymouth/reader.action?docID=7233757).

-For additional reading on health psychology, we use: Tarrant, M. & Hagger, M.S.
-(2022). _Health Psychology: Revisiting the Classic Studies_.
-Sage.

 ## 1st week

 LECTURE: Science, truth, and ethics.
 [Slides](science_truth_honesty.pptx), [teacher's notes](science_truth_honesty_teacher.html) (2 hours).
 Module overview.
 Nature of knowledge and the scientific process.
 Nature of evidence in psychology, including normal distribution.
 Basics of ethical research. **AW.**